pytition/Pytition/dev/INSTALL.md

 ### Setup your customization

-You can customize the TinyMCE variables:
+You can customize the TinyMCE editor via this variable:

-* TINYMCE_JS_URL
 * TINYMCE_DEFAULT_CONFIG

 ### Setup mysql credentials